kitsamho/General-Assembly_DSI-Capstone-Project/README.md

 Although my Selenium script allowed me to obtain my primary data source - I did use a secondary data source (Fanpage Karma https://www.fanpagekarma.com/ ) to provide me with time stamped 'total likes' data which I integrated with my intial data set.
 I subscribed to their free trial and took what I needed.
 However when I was exploring this source, there were many other useful metrics that I would have access to - such as the break out of like, haha, angry, sad, wow etc. This secondary data source could very well plug the gaps found in my primary data source so I would be happy to look into this in any future iterations of this project and see where I can synergise different data sets further.

 ## NLP Approaches:
 Although TF-IFD Vectorisation was successul in highlighting the differences in the posts and was a much better approach than a simple bag of words model (Count Vectorising), using TF-IFD, we are still effectively using word counts in some form (although weighted) to provide features.
-It would be interesting - volume of text data permitting - to explore more nuanced ways of text analysis that can give us 'richer' features e.g sentiment analysis (using some like VADER) and exploring topics and themes (using something like LDA).
+It would be interesting - volume of text data permitting - to explore more nuanced ways of text analysis that can give us 'richer' features e.g sentiment analysis (using something like VADER) and exploring topics and themes (using something like LDA).

 # Link to your Jupyter Notebook

 The link to all the notebooks is [here](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project)

+# Link to fina clean data

+The link to the final clean data is [here](https://github.com/kitsamho/General-Assembly_DSI-Capstone-Project/tree/master/0_Final_Clean_Data)